re-Director/re-director/README.md

 Another way to get the logs is the [docker logs command](https://docs.docker.com/reference/cli/docker/container/logs/).

 You can raise the logging level by setting the following environment variable: `LOGGING_LEVEL_ROOT`.
 The following levels are allowed:
-- TRACE
+- `TRACE`
-- DEBUG
+- `DEBUG`
-- INFO
+- `INFO`
-- WARN
+- `WARN`
-- ERROR
+- `ERROR`

 Here the severity is ordered from low to high.
-By chosing a higher severity, lower severity logs will not be logged, e.g. the level `ERROR` will only print error logs.
+By choosing a higher severity, lower severity logs will not be logged, e.g. the level `ERROR` will only print error logs.
 The lower ones will include the higher level severities.

 The default level is `WARN`.